-A national network committed to improving support for people with learning disabilities , or other significant communication difficulties, who are accused or convicted of committing a crime.
-Delivered in partnership with People First Scotland.
+A national network committed to improving support for people who have difficulty with communication and understanding, and are at risk of, accused, or convicted of committing a crime.
+This includes people with learning disabilities, autism, foetal alcohol spectrum disorder, acquired brain injury, or other cognitive or neurological impairment.
+Delivered in partnership with People First Scotland and National Autistic Society.

-There are over 350 members of SOLD (Supporting Offenders with Learning Disabilities) from a broad range of backgrounds including voluntary sector, Police Scotland, NHS, social work, Scottish Courts, Crown office and procurator Fiscal and Scottish Government.
+There are over 350 members of SOLD from a broad range of backgrounds including voluntary sector, Police Scotland, NHS, social work, Scottish Courts, Crown office and procurator Fiscal and Scottish Government.

 Improving support for the accused person with a learning disability in police custody